jeffboody/libai/readme-nn.md

 depth) and nodes increases, so does the capacity of a neural network to solve more complicated problems.

-The following diagram shows a simple neural network with two inputs X = [x1,x2], two nodes in the first layer [Node11,Node12], two nodes in the second layer [Node21,Node22] and two outputs Y = [y1,y2].
+The following function graph shows a simple neural network with two inputs X = [x1,x2], two nodes in the first layer [Node11,Node12], two nodes in the second layer [Node21,Node22] and two outputs Y = [y1,y2].
 The neural network implements Y = f(X,W) in terms of the node functions